guntars-lemps/fg3pico/README.md

 * Frequency outputs are digital, the pins used for output are GP2, GP3, GP4
 * Generator is driven by UART commads.
 UART pins used are default GP0 and GP1
 * UART over USB can be used.
-It automatically switch over to USB when USB host is connected
+It automatically switches over to USB when USB host is connected
 * Each frequency has startup delay, 'on' period and 'off' period adjustable parameters.
 Also generation can be turned off independently for each channel
 * Frequency parameters can be stored in on-board flash memory and loaded from flash.
 * At board power-up it checks if there are frequencies stored.
 They are loaded from flash memory and generation starts automatically, no need to connect and setup by UART